Gjorgjevikj/SmoothProgress/README.md

 Library for displaying smooth progress bars on the character based LCD displays for Arduino

 Uses the user definable characters of the LCD display and can display up to 4 smoot gauges simultaneously.
 Relies on the LiquidCrystal_I2C.h or LiquidCrystal.h library.
 It should also work with other libraries for the character LCD displays based on the Hitachi HD44780 or compatible controllers that support write(uint8_t), setCursor(uint8_t, uint8_t) and createChar(uint8_t, uint8_t[]).
-Just include the LiquidCrystal library **before** including SmoothLCDProgressBars.h.
+Just include the LiquidCrystal library **before** including SmoothProgress.h.

 ![ProgressBar0](https://github.com/Gjorgjevikj/SmoothProgress/blob/main/extras/SmootProgressBar_0_16x2.png) ![ProgressBar1](https://github.com/Gjorgjevikj/SmoothProgress/blob/main/extras/SmootProgressBar_1_16x2.png)